• Home

 Japanese Barberry Trade-up Days

 ISN is giving landowners the opportunity to trade-in Japanese barberry for a coupon good for a non-invasive alternative*.
-Hosted at the Boardman River Nature Center, Manistee Conservation District, and the Leelanau Conservation District, pre-registered individuals can bring in their removed barberry shrubs to be disposed of correctly.
-In exchange, they will be given a coupon to a local nursery that participates in ISN's Go Beyond Beauty program.
-This ensures that any replacement plant will be non-invasive and support an array of wildlife!
+Here's how it works: For the 2025 events, ISN is partnering with the Manistee and Leelanau Conservation Districts.
+Pre-registered individuals can bring their removed barberry shrubs to either events listed below to be disposed of correctly.
+In exchange, they will be given a coupon to a local horticultural business that participates in ISN's Go Beyond Beauty program.
+This ensures that any replacement plant or service will be non-invasive and support an array of wildlife!
 This is a great opportunity to transition your landscape to one that does not threaten nearby natural areas.

 Need help with identification?
 Visit this page to learn more about what barberry looks like and proper management.
 Also, check out this video created by Nature Change that breaks down WHY barberry is a problem and WHAT you can do to help!